 Code follicular lymphoma, grade 2, when there is a grade such as 1-2.
 Assign the histology code of the higher grade (9691/3), even though the grade 1 histology code (9695/3) is numerically higher.

 FL is graded according to the proportion of large cells (centroblasts).
 Studies suggest this histologic grading predicts clinical outcome, with more large cells behaving more aggressively and having a higher likelihood of transformation to diffuse large cell lymphoma.

 When any area of diffuse large-B-cell lymphoma (DLBCL) is present in a FL, the disease should be reported as diffuse large B-cell lymphoma (9680/3) (See PH rules).

 There are three variants of FL:

-Primary intestinal FL in the GI tract occurs most commonly in the small intestine, and frequently involves the duodenum.
-Duodenal FL is predominantly found in the second portion of the duodenum, presenting as multiple polyps.
-The diagnosis is Most often as an incidental finding. most patients have localized disease and prognosis is excellent even without treatment.
+3. Duodenal follicular lymphoma is predominantly found in the second portion of the duodenum, presenting as multiple polyps.
+The diagnosis is most often an incidental finding.
+Most patients have localized disease and prognosis is excellent even without treatment.

 Other extranodal follicular lymphomas occur in almost any extranodal site.
 Patients usually have localized extranodal disease and systemic relapses are rare.
-Testicular FL are reported with increased frequency in children, but also are reported in adults.
+Testicular follicular FL are reported with increased frequency in children, but also are reported in adults.